Ride: Shuswap Lake Area

 33.9 km - road intersects with Balmoral Road near (few hundred metres) Hwy 1

 The road meanders through the countryside before reaching White Lake.
-The road then heads southwest past Little White Lake towards Hwy 1.
-There are some nice corners in this second section.
+The pavement is mostly in good condition with a few km newly paved.
+The road then heads southwest past the west end of Little White Lake back towards Hwy 1.
+There are some nice corners in this second section, but the pavement isn't in as good of condition (generally deteriorates as you go): lots of cracks, broken pavement and a few small potholes.
 Destination Highways rated this road as the 14th best motorcycle road in BC.

 Eagle Bay Road, Blind Bay Road